antoonhuiskens/aks-terraform/README.md

  `terraform [plan|apply] -var 'prefix=ah'`

-See `terraform plan --help` for more ways of passing in variables. (terraform.tfvars comes to mind)
+See `terraform plan --help` for more ways of passing in variables. (terraform.tfvars comes to mind, which is what I'm actually using)

 In order to deploy: